A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: Relations to Markovian growth-fragmentation processes

 Then $\kappa\geq \Phi$, $\kappa$ is convex and $\kappa(q)<\infty$ for all $q\geq 2$ because of \eqref{Ch4:eq:mLevy}.
-The function $\kappa$ shall be referred to as the \textbf{cumulant} of $\xi$ or $Z$ or $X$; we shall later see that $\kappa$ indeed plays a similar role as the cumulant of an OU type growth-fragmentation defined as in \eqref{Ch4:eq:kappaOU}.
-We stress that $\kappa$ does not characterize the law of $\xi$, see Lemma~2.1 in \cite{S:2}.
-The cumulant $\kappa$ also plays a crucial role in the study of self-similar growth-fragmentations, see \cite{Bertoin:GF-Markovian, S:2}.
+The function $\kappa$ shall be referred to as the \emph{cumulant} of $\xi$ or $Z$ or $X$; we shall later (in Proposition~\ref{Ch4:prop:MOU}) see that $\kappa$ indeed plays a similar role as the cumulant of an OU type growth-fragmentation defined as in \eqref{Ch4:eq:kappaOU}.
+We emphasize that $\kappa$ does not characterize the law of $\xi$; see \cite[Lemma~2.1]{S:2}.
+The cumulant $\kappa$ also plays a crucial role in the study of self-similar growth-fragmentations; see \cite{Bertoin:GF-Markovian, S:2}.